Community Health Center Executive Fellowship Faculty

 Jeffrey E. Allen, CPA

-Jeff Allen, a partner with BKD, LLP is a member of the BKD National Health Care Group.
-BKD presently serves approximately 250 community health center clients.
+Jeff Allen, a partner with FORVIS is the National Community Health Center Leader for the firm.
+FORVIS presently serves approximately 350 community health center clients.
 Jeff manages audit and cost report preparation services and provides consulting services in the areas of Medicare and Medicaid reimbursement, federal grant reporting and operational issues.
 Jeff also serves as a firm-wide resource regarding federal audit guidelines and their application to community health centers.

 Jeff's expertise is routinely called upon by the National Association of Community Health Centers (NACHC), state primary care associations and the Bureau of Primary Health Care for financial analysis of issues important to community health centers.
 He serves as a resource to state primary care organizations and state Medicaid programs on Medicaid prospective payment system issues and the cost report submission and settlement process specific to state Medicaid programs.
 He also provides training to individual health center management teams and board of directors on financial management issues.

 He is a frequent speaker on community health center topics for the NACHC and several state primary care associations.
 He also conducts presentations for private and governmental organizations seeking to develop the community health center model for their communities.
-Jeff has co-authored articles on community health center accounting as well as operational and reimbursement topics for BKD publications.
+Jeff has co-authored articles on community health center accounting as well as operational and reimbursement topics for National and FORVIS publications.

 He is a member of the American Institute of Certified Public Accountants and Missouri Society of Certified Public Accountants.